 Microsoft has always used its existing products to leverage its new ones.
-It got a contract to produce DOS for IBM because IBM wanted Microsoft's BASIC interpreter.
-Windows was initially designed as a shell for DOS, so PC users could adopt Windows and still access all of their existing DOS software.
-Word for Windows built upon the foundation laid by Word for DOS, and Excel took over Microsoft's portion of the spreadsheet market created with Multiplan.
+It got a contract to produce DOS for IBM because IBM wanted Microsoft’s BASIC interpreter on the IBM PC.
+Windows was initially designed as a shell for MS-DOS, so PC users could adopt Windows and still access all of their existing software.
+Word for Windows built upon the foundation laid by Word for DOS, and Excel took over Microsoft’s portion of the spreadsheet market created by Multiplan.

 The problem isn’t that Microsoft used its strengths in one area to come to dominance in others.
 The issue is that Microsoft didn’t create a level playing field.
 WordPerfect, Lotus, and others didn’t have access to certain APIs (application calls) built into Windows that Microsoft didn’t share with the rest of the industry.

-Stan Liebowitz, of the University of Texas at Dallas, has done a lot of research in this area, and the charts accompanying this article are adapted from his data.
-The first chart shows word processor market share from 1986, when Windows was 1.0, through 1997.
-You can see how Word Perfect once dominated the market, rising to nearly 50% market share in 1990.
+Stan Liebowitz of the University of Texas at Dallas has done a lot of research in this area, and the charts accompanying this article are adapted from his data.
+The first chart shows word processor market share from 1986, when Windows was at version 1.0, through 1997.
+You can see how Word Perfect once dominated the market, rising to almost 50% market share in 1990.